 Number of coats: 1 - 2 depending on the substrate and finish required.
 (Do not apply too thickly)

-The surface should be stable, firm, dry and free of dust, sand, loose old paint, dirt, grease and oil.
+When applying chlorinated rubber paint the surface should be stable, firm, dry and free of dust, sand, loose old paint, dirt, grease and oil.
 Do not apply at temperatures below 5°C.

 When applying to absorbent surface such as trowel finished concrete adhesion will be improved by diluting the first coat by 10% with Xylene.
 Powerfloated concrete should be etched or mechanicaly abraded before application.
 Chlorinated rubber does not require priming but for the best results we recommend using a rust inhibiting primer on ferrous metals.